Colombia

 Taxable income is generally defined as the excess of all operating and non-operating revenue over deductible costs and expenses.
 The customary costs and expenses of a business are generally acceptable as deductible expenditure for CIT purposes, provided they are necessary, reasonable, and have been realised during the relevant tax year under the accrual or cash method of accounting, as the case may be.

-The current general capital gains tax rate, starting FY 2023, is 15% (up from 10% previously).
+Starting from FY 2023, the current general capital gains tax rate is 15% (up from 10% previously).

 Qualifying businesses, such as offshore (exploration and production) companies, qualified companies operating at onshore FTZs (port services, permanent FTZs dedicated to the refining of fuels derived from petroleum or the refining of industrial biofuels), and qualified FTZ companies providing logistic services to FTZ management entities located in FTZs, enjoy a reduced rate of 20% (while subject to capital gains tax at 15%, where applicable).